Calgary Elevation Above Sea Level

 Plant Life Diversity

 The change in elevation across the city's expanse influences the types of plants that thrive in different areas.
-Higher elevations tend to support vegetation adapted to harsher conditions, while lower elevations support more diverse plant life.
+Because of that, higher elevations tend to support vegetation adapted to harsher conditions, while lower elevations support more diverse plant life.
 This variation in plant life contributes to the overall ecological richness of the Calgary region.

 Frequently Asked Questions (FAQ)